CriusNyx/factory/README.md

 # TODO

-- [?]
-Support for negative products
+- [x] Support for negative products
 - [x] Support for biproducts
 - [x] Support for tally operator
 - [ ] Support for anonymous recipes